annesid/HackerEarth_Customer_Segmentation/README.md

 Snippet on Tensorboard clipping.
 Can't get enough?
 Run it yourself!
 Go on!
 Don't be shy! :D

+If you have an idea to improve the model, you are welcome to contribute to the code.
+Hit me up!

 <img width="523" alt="tensorboard_customer_segmentation" src="https://user-images.githubusercontent.com/106498393/180406360-06b99b47-4771-4875-888c-3c92c68e9b24.png">

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)